WebexCC-SA/LAB-2352/docs/Labguide/Lab7.md

 - Agents can select their team upon sign-in to determine the appropriate layout, routing, and generating relevant reports.

-## 7.3: Prototype: What to expect and what’s new
+## 7.3: What to expect and what’s new

 Step 1: Click the email dialog and enter email and password to log in